Reception 2022 - 2023

-Welcome to the Reception Class at Mersey Vale Primary School!
+A very warm welcome from the Reception class team at Mersey Vale Primary School

 - class news